imaginedelements/heather-turano-coaching/src/pages/blog/2018-06-18-how-to-fill-the-void-after-the-loss-of-a-loved-one.md

 So learning to deal with moving through loss is essential to finding full happiness.

 **The one mind shift you need to change when dealing with loss:**

-If you find that you are stuck, here is the one shift you need to make in your thinking.

-Once you shift your mind you can start to move through loss easier.

 **Fact:**

 Part of life is knowing one day a person you cherish will leave you.
 After that, you will have a hole in your Being.

 **Problem:**